SVA Protocol Checkers for AXI

 • If a waveform looks one cycle "cleaner" or more delayed than expected, check whether you are looking at a sampled interface used for observability.

-• If an assertion seems to complain even though the handshake looks legal, think about preponed versus post-NBA observation of the same edge.
+• If an assertion seems to complain even though the handshake looks legal, check whether a BFM drives READY, VALID, or payload in the same active-region edge where the DUT samples it.

 The four checkers